 Inventor/Developer: John Boyd Dunlop

-In 1888 an Irish inventor, John Boyd Dunlop, came up with the clever idea of filling rubber tires with air to provide a smoother ride than existing solid-rubber tires.
+In 1888, Irish inventor, John Boyd Dunlop, came up with the clever idea of filling rubber tires with air to provide a smoother ride than existing solid-rubber tires.

-Like all important inventions, Dunlop's was born from a problem very close to his heart.
+Like many important inventions, Dunlop's was born from a problem very close to his heart.
 His son had been prescribed a dose of cycling to help with his heavy cold by a doctor.

-Dunlop noticed that his son's ride was very uncomfortable and decided to make his son's like a little easier.
-He fitted his bike with tires made of canvas bonded with liquid rubber - he quickly patents it.
+Dunlop noticed that his son's ride was very uncomfortable, and decided to make it a little easier.
+He fitted his bike with tires made of canvas bonded with liquid rubber - and quickly patented the invention.

-His invention soon catches aided by the famous cyclist, Willie Hume, who becomes the first to adopt his tires for racing events.
+His invention soon caught on and was given a boost by the famous cyclist, Willie Hume, who became the first to adopt Dunlop's tires for racing events.
 The rest is history.